Difficult-Burger/difficult-burger.github.io/_pages/projects.md

 {% include base_path %}

-Here are some projects out of personal interest or from my coursework.
+Here are some projects out of personal interest or from my courseworks.
 Stay tuned for more!

 ## Deep Learning Practice (_OpenCV with DNN in C++_):